yaobinwen/robin_on_rails/misc/english/Vocabulary/Synonyms.md

     - _The party's share of the vote rose from a puny 13 percent in the last election to 21 percent this time._
 - successful
   - blockbuster: a book or film that is very successful: _a blockbuster movie/novel_
+- suitable
+  - apt: adj, suitable or right for a particular situation
+    - _In today's online world, the oft-repeated saying 'it's not what you know, it's who you know' is very apt._ ([LIBERTY ALLIANCE PROJECT WHITE PAPER](http://www.projectliberty.org/liberty/content/download/387/2720/file/Liberty_Federated_Social_Identity.pdf))
+    - _an apt comment/description_
 - support
   - second: vt, to make a formal statement of support for a suggestion made by someone else during a meeting in order to allow a discussion or vote
     - _I second the motion to adjourn._